crh225/ARMServicePortal/.mcp/arm-portal.rules.md

 - Terraform state is stored in Azure Blob Storage at predictable paths
 - GitHub Actions workflows trigger on merge to main
 - Webhook events are delivered to the configured Azure Function endpoint
-- Redis and RabbitMQ are available for notification pipeline
+- Redis and RabbitMQ are available for the notification pipeline

 ### Assumptions Downstream Systems Depend On